garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Securities markets.md

 - Select from:
 	1. full-service - advise & help trade stocks
 	2. no advice
-	3. online broker - lower/flat fees (if you are a regular trader, you will probably open an) depending on your needs
+	3. online broker - lower/flat fees (if you are a regular trader, you will probably open an account with an online broker) depending on your needs
+- Consider brokerage fees when making securities transactions As investors, we care about net-return.
+However, the net-return does not include the brokerage gee